Global protocols

 pip install -e .

-Start from the examples, inspect the generated message sequence chart, and decide whether global protocols fit your agent system.
+python examples/parallel.py # fan-out / fan-in across branches Inspect the generated message sequence chart and decide whether global protocols fit your agent system.